fcole90/fah-snap/README.md

 ## How can I install Folding at Home?
 ```
-sudo snap install folding-at-home-fcole90 --edge # Install
+sudo snap install folding-at-home-fcole90 # Install
-snap connect folding-at-home-fcole90:hardware-observe # Allow checking your hardware
+snap connect folding-at-home-fcole90:hardware-observe # Allow checking your hardware (Should now be autoconnected)
 ```
-The second command is needed in order for the application to access information on your hardware.
-It needs it to correctly detect your GPUs.
+The `hardware-observe` connection allows the Folding at home to access information on your hardware, which it requires to detect your GPUs correctly.

 <!--
 ## How can I use Folding at Home as a daemon?